ArshRai17/cool-anemone/content/music.md

 subtitle: 'Where my words fail, my music speaks'
 layout: page
 ---
 Music is food for my soul.
 Even when I am binging on Netflix or just sitting and musing over something, you will find me strumming my guitar or humming a tune.
-It's only when I am playing music, I can let go of everything else and just be in that moment.

 I grew u listening to an array of genres from rock to pop, blues and jazz, reggae, Nepali folk and contemporary music, Bollywood, and Indian Carnatic fusion.
 Growing up in a little town - my beautiful [Darjeeling](https://www.incredibleindia.org/content/incredibleindia/en/destinations/darjeeling.html) - where music is the heart-and-soul of every Darjeelingey, I was destined to pick up music as a serious hobby.
 Also, another reason why I am a passionate [Darjeeling tea](https://www.teaforte.com/teanotes/what-is-darjeeling-tea) drinker!